|Name||Protection and Advocacy for Persons with Disabilit|

 |7.
 Legal remedy||0|

-A. Agency Identification The State of Connecticut, Office of Protection and Advocacy for Persons with Disabilities, administers the Connecticut Client Assistance Program (CAP), located at 60B Weston Street, Hartford, CT 06120.
-The Office of Protection and Advocacy (OPA) is an independent state agency external to the vocational rehabilitation system.
+The State of Connecticut, Office of Protection and Advocacy for Persons with Disabilities, administers the Connecticut Client Assistance Program (CAP), located at 60B Weston Street, Hartford, CT 06120.
+The Office of Protection and Advocacy (P&A) is an independent state agency external to the vocational rehabilitation system.

 B. Source of Funds

-The CAP advocate and supervisor continued to provide technical assistance and representation to CAP clients, handled all information and referral (I&R) contacts and intakes related to vocational rehabilitation, and addressed complaints specifically about federally-funded independent living centers.
+The CAP advocate continued to provide technical assistance and representation to CAP clients; handled all information and referral (I&R) contacts and intakes related to vocational rehabilitation; and addressed complaints specifically about federally-funded independent living centers.
 She maintained her time in a computer-based time management system.
-During the fiscal year, the CAP advocate spent 13% of her time or an average of 5.2 hours per week providing advocacy representation to CAP eligible individuals.
+During the fiscal year, the CAP advocate spent 39% of her time or an average of 15.6 hours per week providing advocacy representation to CAP eligible individuals and a small amount of outreach.
 This is an average over time but records reflect that as time passed, the advocate devoted greater percentages of her time to CAP and less to her other responsibilities.

-The CAP advocate also participated in outreach activities and on the Advisory Board of the Board of Education and Services for the Blind, the Connecticut state agency that provides vocational rehabilitation for people who are blind or visually impaired.
+The CAP advocate was also a member of both the State Rehabilitation Advisory Council for the Bureau of Rehabilitation Services and the Advisory Board of the Bureau of Education and Services for the Blind, the Connecticut state agency that provides vocational rehabilitation for people who are blind or visually impaired.

-The chart above reflects training provided by the CAP advocate as well as events where OPA had a resource table.
-At resource events, OPA staff distributes information about OPA programs including the CAP program.
+The chart above reflects training provided by the CAP advocate as well as events where P&A had a resource table.
+At resource events, P&A staff distributes information about P&A programs including the CAP program.
 The CAP advocate is bilingual and bicultural, focusing much of her training in Latino communities.
-During the 2012 fiscal year, the CAP advocate presented at 8 training events that were attended by a total of 131 people.
-CAP information was disseminated at 11 resource events that reached more than 1600 people with disabilities, family members, professionals and other interested parties.
-More than 3,500 callers to P&A received CAP information as part of a closure letter.
-Over 5,660 publications about CAP or include information about CAP were distributed to callers, clients and individuals attending resource events.
+P&A’s Community Advocacy Specialist is also bilingual and bicultural allowing P&A to focus much of its outreach in minority/underrepresented communities.
+During the 2013 fiscal year, the CAP advocate and supervisor presented at 4 training events that were attended by a total of 78 people.
+CAP information was disseminated at 13 resource events that reached more than 2,600 people with disabilities, family members, professionals and other interested parties.
+More than 3,400 callers to P&A received CAP information as part of a closure letter fact sheet that describes the P&A programs and what to expect when contacting the agency.
+More than 1,900 additional publications about CAP or include information about CAP were distributed to callers, clients and individuals attending resource events.

 F. Advisory Boards

-The SRC had an opportunity to attend the BRS Annual Meeting.
-Each region shared success stories.
-The SRC commented and provide input for BRS’s 2013 State Plan.
-During the 2012 fiscal year, the advocate performing CAP duties attended the Advisory Committee for the Board of Education and Services for the Blind (BESB).
+The Cap advocate also attended the BESB Advisory Council meetings.
 Since she was new to the Council, she learned about the structure of BESB and had opportunities to network with BESB staff and providers.
 At each meeting, Advisory Council members heard case success stories and discussed issues of concern to the agency.
 The CAP advocate will continue on this committee during the 2013 fiscal year.

 BRS continues to welcome CAP at its staff trainings for new Counselors and for new initiatives.
 BRS also invites CAP’s participation on internal committees to develop new policies and/or initiatives.